oban-bg/oban/guides/testing/testing.md

 ## Setup Application Config

 Ensure your app is configured for testing before you start running any tests.
-Chances are, you already did this as part of the initial setup, but just to be sure disable running queues and plugins within `test.exs`:
+Chances are, you already did this as part of the initial setup.
+To be sure, disable running queues and plugins within `test.exs`:

 ```elixir
 config :my_app, Oban, queues: false, plugins: false